Skip to main content

 Avoid New Law-Enforcement Interactions

-Any new incident can complicate release status and negotiation posture, even if unrelated to the original case.
+A new arrest or alleged violation can affect release even when it is unrelated to the original case.

 Action 6